You can take it with you

 c.
 Allow space for the rhizome buds either side of the culm.
 These are needed for next years shoots.

 2. Gently lever the bamboo back and forth to disconnect the roots connected under the rootball.

 3. Keep the root-ball moist and in hot, dry or windy conditions the leaves also need to be kept moist.
 Things to keep in mind.

 a.
 This is a critical stage.
 Transplant immediately if possible, otherwise treat the root-ball with a water retainer and wrap it in cling wrap.

 b.
 Stand the plant vertically.

 c.
-If sun falls on the culms they may overheat, possibly burn and injure the plant.
+If sun falls on the culms laying horizontal on the ground they may overheat, possibly burn and injure the plant.

 Exposed sites require that the bamboo be supported until well established.
 A critical consideration.